svitlanaf/pigLatin/README.md

 ## Known Bugs / Limitations

 * Words beginning with more than 3 consonants are not handled correctly.
-* y is always treated as a consonant.
-So myself becomes elfmysay instead of yselfmay
 * strings with non-alphabetic characters other first letter include the 'ay'

 ## Support and contact details